top of page

 Who helps maintain the gardens?

-We are full-time gardeners and really appreciate the encouragement and support of the Green Thumbers and our garden visitors.
+Bill and Dawn are the full-time gardeners and really appreciate the encouragement and support of the Green Thumbers and our garden visitors.

 Who are the Green Thumbers?